The Album (Blackpink album): Songs

 The opening track, "How You Like That", is a pop, trap and hip-hop song infused with regal horn blasts and a braggadocious hook, accompanied by elements of Arabic music during Lisa's second verse rap.
 The lyrics deliver a "positive and hopeful" message about "not being daunted by dark situations and to not lose the confidence and strength to stand up again".
 The second song, "Ice Cream" with Selena Gomez, is an electropop and bubblegum pop song with elements of trap.
 The song's lyrics are sung mostly in English, with the exception of a Korean verse.
 Lyrically, the song mainly consists of ice cream-related double entendres.
 "Pretty Savage", the third song, is a trap song with chanted vocals and a skittish, staccato-style beat with a prowling piano in the background.
 It is about how the group's success came from being different than everyone else.
 Rolling Stone labelled the song as the "sassiest kiss-off track since" Ariana Grande's "Thank U, Next".
 The fourth track, "Bet You Wanna", featuring Cardi B, is a song with bubblegum pop lyrics.
 The track features a simple beat enhanced by the group's voices and Cardi's rap flow.
 The song is about promising your significant other a good time until "said person is hooked".

 The teen pop number "Lovesick Girls" is a dance-pop and electropop track with 2000s influences.
 Incorporating acoustic guitar and EDM sound, the song is about the pain after a heartbreak.
 Sputnikmusic compared the track positively to the band's 2017 disco single, "As If It's Your Last".
 "Crazy Over You", the sixth song, is a retro hip-hop song arrangement into a minimalist trap rhythm and Balkan whistle coupled with surf rock guitar sounds.
 The seventh song, "Love to Hate Me", is a dance-pop track, with a bass-heavy trap beat.
 The song is about dismissing a jealous and "stupid" ex-lover.
 The closing track, "You Never Know", is a heartfelt pop ballad with "majestic vocals and a sense of triumph".
 Thematically, the track is about patience and empathy.

 Conception and recording

 Blackpink was scheduled to do a world tour in the summer of 2020, but their plans changed due to the COVID-19 pandemic, so they began work on their second album.
-Blackpink member Rosé stated "I think it's made us more focused into completing the album and making it the best thing we can give to our fans."
+Blackpink member Rosé stated "I think it has made us more focused into completing the album and making it the best thing we can give to our fans."
 The album was recorded from January to August 2020 at The Black Label studios in Seoul.